-Every year Dubrovnik commemorates its centuries of history and culture with many festivals that take place throughout the year, though some of the biggest are held in summer.
+Every year Dubrovnik commemorates its centuries of history and culture with many festivals that take place throughout the year, with some of the biggest held in summer.

 To enjoy these festivals fully, choose the Radisson Blu Resort & Spa at Dubrovnik Sun Gardens, whose gorgeous rooms and suites, plus serene private residences, offer a perfect getaway from the hustle and bustle of the Old Town.
 There is so much to learn about Dubrovnik!

 As a place of culture from the old days, Dubrovnik has a lot to offer to tourists seeking theatrical, musical or any other kind of cultural entertainment because of its numerous festivals throughout the year.

 The most renowned festival in Dubrovnik has to be the Dubrovnik Summer Festival.
 Running for over 60 years, with a current schedule of about 6 weeks long, it is a stunning line-up of concerts, stage plays and dance performances that take place all over the Old Town, with traditionally magnificent Shakespeare performances happening in the old towers and on the Old Town walls.

 Le Petit Festival Du Theatre usually happens in June and combines theater and other kinds of contemporary art all over the city of Dubrovnik for an international crowd and in the presence of and with the participation of artists, writers and designers.

 Park Orsula Music Festival takes place at an open stage of an archeological site and a panoramic gazebo, offering carefully picked selections of top Croatian musicians under a starry sky, with a great view of the city and a unique atmosphere.